seleniumQuery/seleniumQuery/README.md

 #jQuery Extension Selectors

-Below the list of current supported jQuery Extension selectors and soon to be supported
+Below the list of current supported jQuery Extension selectors and soon to be supported.

 As expected, the note jQuery usually displays in their extensions applies to seleniumQuery as well: Queries using the extended selectors cannot take advantage of the performance boost provided by the native DOM `querySelectorAll()` method.
 This way, if your code has performance issues, you may achive faster results by using native CSS selectors.